By: Sharon Aron Baron

 “That also means somebody may be angry one day and they don’t know why, and you just happen to be the target.
 It’s not easy, I know from experience.
 You have to take a breath and realize, that’s not them with you, that’s the trauma and the grief.”

-She said some people in the community have become divided and she sees how people are talking to one another and banding together in very separate groups right now and it’s very important that we all understand that whatever people’s opinions, whatever people’s thoughts are, each one of these groups and people are doing things they think will help because they’re all in pain.
+She said some people in the community have become divided, and she sees how people are talking to one another and banding together in very separate groups right now.
+We all must understand that whatever people’s opinions, whatever people’s thoughts are, each one of these groups and people are doing things they think will help because they’re all in pain.
 The more we remember we’re all human and we’re all suffering, we will be able to help each other more.

 Teen Support Group Grades 9-12 Mondays from 6 p.m. to 6:45 p.m.

 Parent Support Group Tuesdays from 6 p.m. to 7 p.m.